microsoft/window-post-message-proxy/README.md

 ### Logging messages

-By default messages are not logged, but you can override this behavior by passing `logMessages: true` in the options object.
+By default, messages are not logged, but you can override this behavior by passing `logMessages: true` in the options object.

 ```typescript
 const windowPostMessageProxy = new WindowPostMessageProxy({ logMessages: true });